tino-onit/tino-onit.github.io/_posts/2022-10-13-Creating-SSL-Certificates-in-Linux.md

 ---
-title: "How to create an SSL certificate in Linux"
+title: "How to create a SAN certificate with openssl"
 date: 2022-10-13 10:00:00 -700
-categories: [ssl,linux]
+categories: [ssl, linux]
-tags: [ssl,linux,certificates,https] #TAG names should always be lowercase
+tags: [ssl, linux, certificates, https, openssl]    #TAG names should always be lowercase
 ---

-# How to create an SSL certificate in Linux
+# How to create a SAN certificate with openssl

 I use this every time I need to create a certificate signing request (CSR), for single-name certificates or SAN certificates.